alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 air currents that move on average from East to West, caused by the rotation of the Earth.
 The trajectory should therefore follow this orientation rather than West-East.
-A modestly sized airship cannot go against strong air currents for long, so careful planning must be needed to take advantage of the wind at every point.
+A modestly sized airship cannot go against strong air currents, so careful planning must be needed to take advantage of the wind at every point.

 Most of the trajectory can pass over the oceans,